By Douglas Eby

 To purchase, you must sign in using Facebook or Twitter (or set up a free account) with the publisher Joomag – which has multiple interactive ebooks and magazines available; many are free.

-View the first few pages and try out the interactive features such as page turning and zooming:
+Follow the link to view the first few pages free, and try out the interactive features such as page turning and zooming.